danieka/gore/README.md

 Gore is a reporting server that makes it easy to write and manange you data reports.

 Reports are a written in a single `.rpt` file and contains both a query for getting data from an input source and one or many formatters for outputting the data.
+The outputs of these reports are then exposed through a REST API.
+So Gore handles all the shuffling of data, you just decleratively define what data you want formatted how.
+Gore handles fetching data, rendering outputs and serving the finished reports.

 Supported input formats are MySQL.

 ## Installation